browserengineering/book/book/visual-effects.md

 Finally, we call `paint_clip_path` for each layout object type.
 Note however that we have to paint it *after* painting children, unlike visual effects or backgrounds.
-This is because you have to paint the other content into the backdrop canvas before drawing the circle and applying the clip.
+This is because you have to paint the other content into the backdrop surface before drawing the circle and applying the clip.
 For `BlockLayout`, this is:

 ``` {.python}